gatsbyjs/gatsby/docs/docs/validating-plugin-options.md

 ### Validating external access

 Some plugins (particularly source plugins) query external APIs.
-With the `.external()` method, they can asynchronously validate that users have access to the API to provide a better experience if they pass invalid secrets.
+With the `.external()` method, you can asynchronously validate that the user has access to the API, providing a better experience if they pass invalid secrets.

 For example, this is how the [Contentful source plugin](/plugins/gatsby-source-contentful/) ensures the user has access to the space they are trying to query: